Iterative Distillation for Better Uncertainty Estimates in Multitask Emotion Recognition: Related Works

 \subsection{Knowledge Distillation}

 Knowledge Distillation~\cite{hinton2015distilling} was firstly proposed by Hinton \etal for model compression.
 A special case of knowledge distillation is the self-distillation algorithm \cite{furlanello2018born}, where the student model has the same architecture as its teacher model.
 The student model usually outperforms its teacher model, as shown in \cite{furlanello2018born, xie2020self}.
 The multi-generational self-distillation algorithm uses the student model in the previous generation as the teacher model in the next generation.
-As the number of generations increases, the generalization performance also becomes better\cite{mobahi2020self}.
-Some studies aim to answer the reason behind this phenomenon.
-For example, Mobahi \etal \cite{mobahi2020self} mathematically proved that self-distillation amplifies regularization in the Hilbert space.
+As the number of generations increases, generalization performance improves \cite{mobahi2020self}.
+Some studies have studied the reasons behind this phenomenon.
+For example, Mobahi \etal \cite{mobahi2020self} proved mathematically that self-distillation amplifies regularization in the Hilbert space.
 Zhang \etal \cite{zhang2020self} related self-distillation to label smoothing, a commonly-used technique to prevent models from being over-confident \cite{muller2019does}.
 They suggested that the regularization effect of self-distillation results from instance-level label smoothing.
-In this work, we aim to investigate the self-distillation for improving uncertainty performance.
+In this work, we aim to investigate the self-distillation for improving uncertainty performance by extending single models to deep ensembles.